bsebhat/bsebhat.github.io/content/labs/00-setup-vm-lab/02-edit-default-network.md

 type: docs
 ---

-I've installed `libvirt` and it created a `default` virtual network.
-There is a `virsh net-edit` tool for editing a virtual network's "definition".
-The "definition" is basically like the settings for the network device like a switch.
+I've installed `libvirt` and it created a `default` virtual network. libvirt provides a command line tool called `virsh` that can manage virtual machines and virtual networks.

+The `virsh net-edit` command can can a virtual network's "definition".
+This lets you change DHCP seettings.
+The "definition" is basically like the settings or configuration for the network.

 ## View default Network Definition
-To get the settings for the default virtual network, I can use the `virsh` command line tool:
+To get the settings for the default virtual network, I can use the `virsh` command `virsh net-dumpxml`:
 ```
 sudo virsh net-dumpxml default
 ```